fishhack66/PAL-1-Stuff/README.md

 ### BOXCARS AND SNAKE EYES: an original game in Tiny BASIC:

    Well, mainly original.
 I took the idea from a high school math/programming class project.
 The kids created C++ code, while I decided to just follow the "outline" present by the teacher and write this in Tiny BASIC for the KIM-1/PAL-1 (5K).
 The game is a dice game - you against the computer to 100 points.
-In seven turns, try to get as many points as possible without encountering "boxcars" (12) and losing your points for the turn, or "snake eyes" (2) and losing the game.
-To make it fit in 2.4 KB, I just cobbled the program together 'freely,' then cut and cut and cut ... just like Hammurabi, below.
+In seven-or-less rolls per turn, try to get as many points as possible without encountering "boxcars" (12) and losing your points for the turn, or "snake eyes" (2) and losing the game right then and there.
+To make it fit in 2.4 KB, I first cobbled the program together 'freely,' then cut and cut and cut ... just like Hammurabi, below.
 Here are some helps, in case someone wants to improve on it:

    VARIABLES: H=Human's score, total.
 I=delay loop var for computer turns.
 J=the roll counter per turn.
 O=player(1) or computer(2) currently playing.
 P=PAL-1's total score.
 S=Computer's playing 'style'.
 T=temp var. for total point w/i a turn.
 X,Y=dice.
 Z=misc. input var.
 REMs:  100 - Main Loop  170 - Scoring.
 270 - Player done, back to PAL.
 300 - PAL done, back to player.
 400 - a winner!
 500 - Boxcars  600 - Snake Eyes  700 - Instructions (mega-chopped!)
 900 - delay loop for PAL rolls.